implico/frontend-starter/README.md

   - adding any new file using [Bower][bower], manually placing any package into `vendor/js` dir (if you can't, don't have time or just don't want to use Bower) or creating your new source script, does not require any markup changes to include new file
   - you can, however, generate separate compositions, for example: a script consisting of jQuery (installed with Bower) and a `register.js` file (and mark the latter one as ignored in other scripts)
   - the output generation is optimized: vendor files are watched separately and cached, so if you change your own code these are just prepended
-* automatically creates sprites for defined directories (and you can use them responsively)
+* automatically creates separate sprite images for `src/sprites` subdirectories (and you can use them responsively)
 * `clean` task does not remove the whole dist directory, but handles them separately; that's why you can mix your framework assets with files from other sources (e.g. backend)
 * provides keyboard shortcuts (Ctrl+...) while watching: rebuild, build production version, lint

-Thanks to the above parameters, it is very easy to integrate with a backend application, including non-RESTful/SPAs (Single Page Applications).
+Thanks to the above parameters, it is very easy to integrate with a backend application, including classic, non-RESTful/SPAs (Single Page Applications).

 The architecture, in few words, is as follows: when you invoke the main `frs [task]` command, the script runs [gulp] in the framework directory (so it uses the core `gulpfile.js`), but gets the assets from (and builds to) the directories defined in your configuration files.
-So you can consider it as a kind of [gulp.js][gulp] pipeline.
+So you can consider it as a kind of [gulp][gulp] pipeline.

 The result: you just develop fast.
 Modify/create new stylesheets or images and see your page automatically refreshing with changes.
 Put pictures into sprites dir and get all things done.
 Install or paste new JavaScript files and see the results instantly, with source maps.